Posted on 2 Comments

 To regulate body temperature, blood flow is redirected to the skin’s surface, resulting in reduced blood supply to our muscles.
 As a result, the heart has to work harder, pumping more blood to compensate, leading to an elevated heart rate.

-Therefore, it is crucial to be more attuned to our bodies and their needs when running in hot weather.
-By paying close attention to our body’s signals during runs, we can prevent unnecessary issues, some of which may pose risks to our overall health.
+Therefore, it is essential to be more aware of our body and its needs when running in hot weather.
+By carefully listening to our body’s signals during runs, we can prevent avoidable issues that may pose risks to our overall health.

 Acclimatization To Hot Weather:

-During summer, our bodies adapt to the heat through acclimatization.
+During summer, our bodies adapt to the heat through acclimatization (adjusting to the temperature).
 It takes about 10 to 14 days for this gradual adjustment to occur.
 Understanding acclimatization helps us make informed decisions for safe and enjoyable running in hot weather.

 Here Are 8 Essential Tips for Running in Hot Weather: